dekellum/marked/marked/README.md

 ### Contribution

-Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in _marked_ by you, as defined by the Apache License, shall be dual licensed as above, without any additional terms or conditions.
+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in _märkəd_ by you, as defined by the Apache License, shall be dual licensed as above, without any additional terms or conditions.

 [../README]: https://github.com/dekellum/marked#readme